 Do Cockroaches Bite?

 Oh, and fortunately for us, they eat cockroach bait too.
-While cockroaches can technically bite…we have never once had a customer tell us they have been bitten by one.
-If you believe you’ve been bitten by an insect, there a few other pests that are more than likely the culprits.
+While cockroaches can technically bite…we have never once had a customer tell us they've been bitten by one.
+If you believe you’ve been bitten by an insect, there are a few other pests that are more than likely the culprits.

 What Type Of Insect Bit Me?